dberon/grails-codenarcs-openclover/README.md

 # Grails rest-api
-## with codenarcs openclover swagger and spring-security-rest integration
+### with codenarcs openclover swagger and spring-security-rest integration

+The following versions were used:

 | Name       | Version           |
 | ------------- |:-------------:|